Double Machine Learning for Time Series: Conclusions

-Overall, the paper provides a feasible and theoretically grounded framework for deploying orthogonal-score methods in macroeconomic time series, a context in which standard DML is unreliable and structural uncertainty is substantial.
+Overall, the paper provides a feasible and theoretically grounded framework for applying orthogonal score methods with regularized nuisance estimation to macroeconomic time series, where standard DML cross-fitting is unreliable and structural uncertainty is substantial.